danigiri/building-devops-teams/1_lessons.md

 ## \#2 New teams love <br/>top-down tasks
 Forming a new team is hard work

-[Avoid the mistake of setting a blue sky project like 'container management']{.fragment}
+Avoid the mistake of setting a blue sky project like 'containers'

 [Set a specific short project instead, with clear value and impact]{.fragment}